Tuesday, 23 July 2024

 Part three of a series of reviews and notes on the scenarios I ran for my Delta Green group.

-My scenario is a mash-up of two shotgun scenarios called Case Exfield Cakewalk (Agent Obtuse, 2020) / BESTOW (2016, Ross Payton) and the short official scenario called Night Floors*.
+My scenario is a mash-up of two shotgun scenarios called Case Exfield Cakewalk (Agent Obtuse, 2020) and BESTOW (2016, Ross Payton), and the short scenario Night Floors*.
 You can run each of these on their own merits, but the beauty of these short scenarios is how easily you can mix them together.

-* PDF of an older, stand-alone version; for a mindbending update, check it out as the intro chapter of the Impossible Landscapes campaign.
+* Link above is to the PDF of an older, stand-alone version; for a mindbending update, check it out as the intro chapter of the Impossible Landscapes campaign.

 TEASER ON OPERATION MAP